kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__blog__scaling-new-heights-taking-botkube-to-scale-20x.md

 Beyond my community research, I had a blast connecting with other members of the tech community at SCaLE 20x.
 One standout encounter was with a high school robotics team that had developed an open-source streaming server.
 I was truly impressed by their ingenuity and dedication to the craft, and it was a great reminder that the future of open source is in good hands.

-Overall, despite the rainy weather, I thoroughly enjoyed my time at SCaLE 20x and am eagerly looking forward to what Kubecon EU has in store!
+Overall, despite the rainy weather, I thoroughly enjoyed my time at SCaLE 20x and am eagerly looking forward to what Kubecon EU has in store…